Saltford Environment Group

-Go along to the bicycle maintenance advice sessions at the Keynsham Farmers Market every 2nd Saturday of the month: Keynsham Bicycle Maintenance (external site) or take a Lifecycle One-day Bike Maintenance Workshop.
+Go along to the bicycle maintenance advice sessions at the monthly farmers market in Keynsham: Keynsham Bicycle Maintenance (external site) or take a Lifecycle One-day Bike Maintenance Workshop.

 Cycling is too hard

 Build up slowly.
 Start on the flat, the Bristol to Bath cycle path is ideal and you don't need to go all the way!
 Build up to the hills making good use of your gears.
-Come along to the informal cycling social rides from Keynsham: All things Cycling - Transition Keynsham (external site) or the casual rides from Cycle Bath: cyclebath.org.uk.
+Come along to the informal cycling social rides from Keynsham: All things Cycling - Transition Keynsham (external site).

 I can't carry anything